NewYorkCoinNYC/pitrezor/README.md

 This code is used to build the linux platform image for the raspberry pi zero to be able to run the pitrezor software at bootup.

+## Firmware
+The firmware for the pitrezor can be found [here](https://github.com/NewYorkCoinNYC/pitrezor-firmware)
 ## How to build pitrezor image?

 1. [Install Docker](https://docs.docker.com/engine/installation/)